Teeth: Names, types, and functions

 Canines

-Canines are the sharp, pointed teeth that sit next to the incisors and look like fangs.
+Canines are sharp, pointed teeth that sit next to the incisors and look like fangs.
 Dentists also call them cuspids or eyeteeth.
-Canines are the longest of all the teeth, and people use them to tear food.
+Canines have the longest teeth, and people use them to tear food.

 Both children and adults have four canines.
 Children usually get their first permanent canines between the ages of 9 and 12.
 The lower canines tend to come through slightly before those in the upper jaw.